bertt/geoparquet/README.md

 In this package there are two extension methods for handling the geo metadata:

-1] ParquetReader extension method 'GetGeoMetadata()' to obtain the Geo metadata
+1] ParquetReader extension method GetGeoMetadata() to obtain the Geo metadata

-2] ParquetWriter extension method SetGeoMetadata(string geometry_column, string geometry_type, double[] bbox)
+2] ParquetWriter extension method SetGeoMetadata(string geometry_type, double[] bbox, string geometry_colum="geometry")

+geometry_type can be one of  Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection.

 See sample code below for reading/writing samples/